mrbrianhobo/solidity-exercises/installation.md

 $ brew tap ethereum/ethereum
 $ brew install ethereum
 ```
+After that, you should be able to run the `geth` command and start seeing things running in your terminal window.

 ## Truffle and Ganache ##
 [Truffle](https://github.com/trufflesuite/truffle) is our main develement tool for deploying Solidity smart contracts.
 It helps us organize all our files into a neat little package and simplifies the smart contract deployment and testing process.
 [Ganache](https://github.com/trufflesuite/ganache) is visual development tool that will help us spin up a local Ethereum blockchain instance on our machine.
 In our examples, we'll be using the command line interface (ganache-cli) to help us manage our local blockchain instance.
 For more information about using the Ganache GUI (not the CLI), visit the Github repo [here](https://github.com/trufflesuite/ganache)).